CHiPCA/CHiP/Experiment results/README.md

 Presented results in the paper.

-Missing tuples for single SA execution (missingTuplesForSingleSA.csv)
+Missing tuples for a single SA execution (missingTuplesForSingleSA.csv)
 * Section 3.6, Figure 2

 Coverage Measurement (coverageMeasurement.csv)